frankiesardo/auto-parcel/README.md

-Android AutoValue
+Android AutoParcel
 ============

-Port of Google AutoValue for the Android platform.
+Port of Google AutoValue for Android with Parcelable generation goodies.

 Why AutoValue?
 --------

 Because it's awesome.
-If you read the [rationale](http://goo.gl/Ter394) you'll be convinced as well.
+I can't explain it better than [this](https://github.com/google/auto/tree/master/value).

 Ok then why an Android port?
 --------